Our Current Circle

 Charlene is the Director of Partnerships at Common Justice, an innovative victim service and alternative-to-incarceration program based on restorative justice principles.
 She has worked with survivors of crime and trauma for more than twenty years as an attorney, advocate, and educator.
 She led one of the first statewide domestic violence coalitions as lobbyist/organizer for Jane Doe, Inc., and held the position of executive director at the Boston Area Rape Crisis Center.
 After graduating from law school, she taught and provided clinical supervision at Northeastern University’s Domestic Violence Law Clinic.
 Serving as legal director of Emerge, Inc., she led abuser education groups and designed and implemented a model program placing abuse counselors in Probate/Family Court.

-Ellen founded Legal Services for Prisoners with Children in 1978 and was executive director through 2001.
-She returned to LSPC in 2015, re-joining the staff as Fund Development Director.
-From 2002-2015, she was a non-profit consultant through Women & Justice Issues.
-She is a Soros Justice Fellow (1997), a MacArthur Fellow (1998) and, as one of 1000PeaceWomen, was nominated for the Nobel Peace Prize (2005/2008).
-She is one of the co-founders of National Network for Women in Prison and Critical Resistance. and has written and spoken extensively on incarcerated parents and their children, pregnant prisoners and the relationship between race and mass incarceration.
-Recently, as Executive Director of Insight Prison Project, she learned a lot about restorative justice and the critical importance of racial diversity.
-She is a recovering lawyer, a family member of formerly incarcerated people and people in recovery, a mother of two amazing young people, a former Blues Club owner, and a recent convert to yoga.
+Ellen works as Senior Consultant for Women & Justice Issues Consulting, a consulting firm in Oakland, CA that focuses on issues affecting women and girls impacted by the Criminal Justice System.
+She founded Legal Services for Prisoners with Children (LSPC), an organization focusing on the impact of the criminal justice system on incarcerated parents, formerly incarcerated people their children and families.
+She is a Senior Soros Justice Fellow (1997), a MacArthur Fellow (1998) and, as one of 1000PeaceWomen, was nominated for the Nobel Peace Prize (2005/2008).
+She is co-founder of National Network for Women in Prison, Critical Resistance, and the Criminal Justice Initiative Funding Circle.
+Ellen has written and spoken extensively on incarcerated parents and their children, pregnant prisoners and the relationship between race and mass incarceration.
+Recently, as executive director of Insight Prison Project, she emphasized the critical importance of bringing full racial diversity to the work of restorative justice.
+She is a family member of formerly incarcerated people and people in recovery, a mother of two amazing young people, a former Blues Club owner, and a recent convert to yoga.

 Mekayla Ichneumon Beaver